S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 6.5: Describe Deliverables

-Deliverables include products, raw materials, services, experiences and transformations provided as a result of an agreement in response to a driver.
+_A **deliverable** is a product, service, raw material, experience or transformation, provided as a result of an agreement._

 In the context of an agreement, clearly describing deliverables supports shared understanding: